backtrace-labs/umash/README.md

 Help wanted
 -----------

-The UMASH algorithm is now frozen, but the implementation isn't.
+The UMASH function is now frozen, but the implementation isn't.
 In addition to regular maintenance and portability work, we are open to expanding the library's capabilities.
 For example: